JI511/Automated_Tasks/README.md

 Second, all unit tests will be run with unit_test_executor.sh.

-Third (not implemented yet), is_failure_notification_needed.sh will use the python script check_log_file.py to determine if the unit test executed without error or failure.
+Third, is_failure_notification_needed.sh will use the python script check_log_file.py to determine if the unit test executed without error or failure.
 If an error or failure occurred, the user will be notified via email.